Learn something new every day More Info... by email

 Phishing scams are a popular and widespread form of theft by deception over the Internet.
 These scams involve sending out emails that appear to be from a legitimate company, such as a bank, claiming that the receiver needs to confirm or re-enter account details.
 In truth, the links in the email take the user to a controlled site, where personal data entered is recorded and used for identity theft.
 Similar scams may be conducted through the mail or even by phone, with fraudsters often claiming that they represent a legitimate organization in order to get personal details.

 Intentionally obscuring information a victim needs to make a rational decision is another form of theft by deception.
 Ponzi schemes frequently use this tactic, by falsely informing investors that dividends are the result of new investor capitol, rather than investment fund success.
 If investors were aware that their dividend checks were coming through a rigged scheme, they might refuse to invest.
-The Bernie Madoff investment scandal of 2008, infamous for being one of the most financially devastating and widespread frauds in history, used a Ponzi scheme form of theft by deception.
+The Bernie Madoff investment scandal of 2008, infamous for being one of the most financially devastating and widespread frauds in history, used a Ponzi scheme form of deceptive theft.

 Most types of theft by deception rely on the victim's willingness to accept things at face value.
 Societal norms typically require people to place some level of trust in others in order to be polite.
 Nevertheless, caution is incredibly important in preserving personal and asset security from fraud.
 Validating all documents and claims made by any person or organization attempting to gain control over money, property, or information is the most basic and critical means of avoiding this type of crime.